 Rasps feature individual teeth that are randomly placed to provide a faster, rougher cut.
 Rasps scrape wood away rather than plane it like files.

 - Wood rasps have a very coarse surface and are used primarily for quick removal of stock.

 - Cabinet rasps are best suited for finer, more delicate work and can be used on wood of all types, leather or soft materials.

 - Patternmaker’s cabinet rasps provide a smoother finish.

-Files and rasps come in several different shapes.
-The chart below describes their unique set of advantages for different tasks.
+Files and rasps come in several different shapes:

 - Flat files taper in width and thickness from the middle outward